Kumar Dharmasena: Playing career

-Move to umpiring
+Umpiring career

-Following his retirement from playing in November 2006, Dharmasena announced plans to become a competitive umpire, as he wished to remain "close to the game which I love so dearly".
+Following his retirement as a cricketer in November 2006, Dharmasena announced plans to become a competitive umpire, as he wished to remain "close to the game which I love so dearly".
 Prior to his retirement, he had already umpired several domestic matches in the Sara Trophy, the major first-class cricket tournament in Sri Lanka.
 He umpired his first international match in 2009, overseeing the one-day international between India and Sri Lanka at the Rangiri International Stadium in Dambulla: he remains the youngest ever Sri Lankan to umpire any international match.
-He umpired at the 2011 Cricket World Cup, and was appointed to the Elite Panel of ICC Umpires later that year.
-Dharmasena was named the Umpire of the Year at the 2012 ICC Awards, for which he received the David Shepherd Trophy.
+He umpired in the 2011 Cricket World Cup, and was appointed to the Elite Panel of ICC Umpires later that year.
+Dharmasena was named the Umpire of the Year at the 2012 ICC Awards, receiving the David Shepherd Trophy.

 He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup and umpired in the final.
 In doing so he became the first to play in and to umpire World Cup finals.
 He stood in the final of the 2016 ICC World Twenty20.

 Kumar Dharmasena has worked as an umpire in 18 matches of ICC World T20, the most by any umpire from Sri Lanka.

 In January 2019, he won the David Shepherd Trophy for the ICC Umpire of the Year at the 2018 ICC Awards.
 In April 2019, he was named as one of the sixteen umpires to stand in matches during the 2019 Cricket World Cup.
 In July 2019, he was named as one of the two on-field umpires for the second semi-final match, between Australia and England.
 Later the same month, he was also named as one of the two on-field umpires for the Cricket World Cup Final.
 England won the match in a Super Over.
-He admitted an error but said he did not regret it.
-If the decision were correct, England would have required 4 runs to win off the last 2 balls but there's no certainty that they would have lost either.
+He admitted an error at a critical moment in the match, but said he did not regret it.
+Had the right decision been made, England would have required 4 runs instead of 3 to win off the last 2 balls.

-He also umpired 2022 t20 worldcup finals between Pakistan and England.
+He also umpired the final match of the 2022 ICC Men's T20 World Cup between Pakistan and England.

+In September 2023, he was named as one of the sixteen match officials for 2023 Cricket World Cup.